How Many Commonhold Properties Are There in the UK?

 There are currently initiatives and proposals in place to encourage the use of commonhold as a form of land ownership.
 Initiatives and proposals are also working towards promoting and implementing the concept to its full potential in order to enable it to deliver its promised benefits.
 It offers hereditaments that are perpetual, no ground rent to pay and most importantly for leasehold flat owners, a far greater degree of control over the property.

-• Future Legislation: The government published a draft leasehold and commonhold reform bill, which is expected to introduce significant changes to leasehold law and the leasehold basis of property ownership.
-The legislation is intended to prohibit the sale of new leasehold homes and convert them to commonhold.
-However existing leaseholders will still be affected.
+- Future Legislation: The government published a draft leasehold and commonhold reform bill, which is expected to introduce significant changes to leasehold law.
+The legislation is intended to prohibit the sale of new leasehold flats, making commonhold the default — though existing leaseholders will still need their own route out.

 In multi occupation buildings the commonhold association is responsible for the running of the premises.
 On a freehold basis owners of commonhold units have ownership of the width of the building allocated to the unit but are also responsible with other owners for the parts of the premises that are shared with others.
 Owners may find it difficult to come to a view as to what should be done with shared areas and equally difficult to enforce any decision that is made; this problem being particular acute in larger premises.
 In some retirement schemes there are age limits and the commonhold approach can provide a suitable structure and flexibility for these schemes.